Cannabis, Hemp, & CBD

 - Counsel cannabis franchisees on obligations under franchise agreement.

-- Counsel cannabis manufacturer and distributor on regarding business entity set-up
+- Counsel cannabis manufacturer and distributor on business entity set-up

 - Counsel cannabis manufacturer on structuring the business to avoid franchising regulatory compliance.

 REPRESENTATIVE MATTERS RELATED TO CANNABIS EDUCATION

 Relatedly, we counsel business owners, CEOs, and Human Resources Departments as employers nationwide attempt to navigate the myriad issues pertaining to medical cannabis under the various states’ laws:

 - Counsel companies nationwide in employment policies relating to drug testing, possible accommodations for medical marijuana usage depending on state law, off-duty usage states, and discrimination issues regarding the legal use of cannabis.